holidayextras/holidayextras.github.com/_posts/2015-11-20-testing-for-accessibility.md

 ## Treat accessibility as a component of user experience

 Because accessibility is necessarily more closely tied to code than is general usability, there's a tendency for it to be treated as a simple matter of standards conformance.
 I began this post by saying "accessibility is part of design", and I'm going to end with it too.
-Regardless of who is doing the testing, it needs to be done as early as possible.
+Regardless of who is doing the testing, it needs to be done as early as possible and continuously throughout development.
+Follow the guidelines but don't lose sight of the problems that you are trying to solve for the people who will use your product.
+Use tools to identify problems as early as possible but involve expert human testers and real users wherever possible.